 Sunday, February 1, 2015

-Prepping for an Adventure
+Prepping For An Adventure

 Before I can pack my old Jeep with all of the essential gear, I first have to prep.
 That means I need to take care of the things necessary to leave the outside yard looking good, as well as completing inside chores to erase my guilt for being gone that long, spread the love, and pave the way to take off with a clear head and a free spirit.
 Most of the "to-dos" are of my own accord and infliction; a far cry from my childhood.

-familiar backpack.
+I began the day, after taking my son to track practice, by washing up the dishes in the sink and clearing off the table and counter tops.
+Next I cleaned my accessories from last week's excursion and then cut and prepared the food.
+I laid it all out, checked it over, and then carefully placed it into my old, familiar backpack.
 I've done this type of thing for the last few years; since the kids were little and I took them on "Daddy Outings."
-They still join me for an outing at least once each winter.
-At other times I go solo, with Scott, or with others on a special invitation.
-Last year I made it out nine weekends in a row, as the winter and early spring season is a great time to head to the woods.
+They continue to join me for an outing at least once each winter but at other times I go solo, with Scott, or include others after a special invitation.
+Last year I made it out for nine weekends in a row, as the winter and early spring season is a great time to head to the woods.
 The mosquitoes are non-existent and poison ivy is dormant.

 It's important to have places of escape.
-It's important to have secret destinations that you routinely can get to, or that you dream of.
+It's important to have secret destinations that you routinely can get to - or that you dream of.
 It's also important to prepare in advance.
 For in working to get ready, you ignite the anticipation for having an adventure.
 To that end, the component of heading into the unknown first begins with the known.

 See you along The Way...